ESAT Guides

 • y = f(x + a) – translation of scale factor a in the positive x direction.

-That covers everything that you’re going to need to know for the NSAA, at least in terms of pure mathematics.
+That covers everything that you’re going to need to know for the ESAT, at least in terms of pure mathematics.

-Don’t forget, there are three whole sciences that you need to be prepared for, so be sure to plan out your revision so you have time to look at everything!
-Not sure how to plan it out?
-Our NSAA 6-Month Preparation Timeline will guide you in the right direction!
+Don’t forget, there are three whole sciences that are covered too, so be sure to plan out your revision so you have time to look at everything included in the subtests you plan to complete!

-Still unsure about what you need to know for the NSAA?
+Still unsure about what you need to know for the ESAT?

-The NSAA Preparation Platform provides you with over 100 expertly written tutorials that cover everything you need to know about NSAA mathematics and science, as well as plenty of amazing revision and exam tips!
+The ESAT.Ninja Preparation Platform provides you with over 100 expertly written tutorials that cover everything you need to know about ESAT mathematics and science, as well as plenty of amazing revision and exam tips!

-Start your NSAA revision with Exams.Ninja today and boost your chances of success!
+Start your ESAT revision with Exams.Ninja today and boost your chances of success!

 4/4